jpcornil-git/HA-mcp23017/README.md

 # HA-mcp23017
-Improved MCP23017 implementation for Home Assistant
+MCP23017 implementation for Home Assistant

 ## Highlights of what it does offer